-Many DC motors are made to meet class F temperature rating (155° C.), our WarPTM Motors all utilize class H insulation materials rated at 180°C. Our WarPTM Motors have been stress tested to 205°C. Whether using your DC motor for drag racing or for an everyday EV, temperatures should normally never approach 180°C. WarPTM Motors have internal fans and a temperature snap switch (normally open) as a standard item.
+Many DC motors are made to meet class F temperature rating (155° C.), our Amp[TM] and Warp[TM] motors all utilize class H insulation materials rated at 180°C. Our Amp[TM] and Warp[TM] motors have been stress tested to 205°C. Whether using your DC motor for drag racing or for an everyday EV, temperatures should normally never approach 180°C. Amp[TM] and Warp[TM] motors have internal fans and a temperature snap switch (normally open) as a standard item.
 Depending upon the motor model, this switch will close at 120°C or 150°C. in order to allow protection of the motor and all its components (assuming the proper circuitry has been implemented by the user).
 High volume fans not only help dissipate motor heat, but also help clear carbon dust from the motor, thus preventing a possible flash-over and would-be damage.
-If your motor is sealed, it is important that you periodically open the motor.
-If proper caution is taken, this can be accomplished with the motor spinning in order to help exhaust the carbon dust.